 You will submit you assignments electronically using the handin21 program.
 You may submit your assignment multiple times, but each submission overwrites the previous one and only the final submission will be graded.

-Even if you do not fully complete an assignment, you should submit what you have done to receive partial credit.
-Unless otherwise stated, labs are to be completed individually.
-Please carefully read the statement on academic integrity for more information.
+Even if you do not fully complete an assignment, you should always submit what you have done to receive partial credit.

 Programming is not a dry mechanical process, but a form of art.
 Well written code has an aesthetic appeal while poor form can make other programmers and instructors cringe.
 Programming assignments will be graded based on style and correctness.
 Good programming practices usually include many of the following principles:

-Academic honesty is required in all work you submit to be graded.
-You may not submit work done with (or by) someone else, or examine or use work done by others to complete your own work.
+Academic honesty is required in all your work.
+Under no circumstances may you hand in work done with (or by) someone else under your own name.
 Your code should never be shared with anyone; you may not examine or use code belonging to someone else, nor may you let anyone else look at or make a copy of your code.
-This includes sharing solutions after the due date of the assignment.
+This includes, but is not limited to, obtaining solutions from students who previously took the course or code that can be found online.
+You may not share solutions after the due date of the assignment.

-Please see me if there are any questions about what is permissible.
+Please contact me if you have any questions about what is permissible in this course.